pinax/django-mailer/docs/usage.rst

 Clear queue with command extensions
 ===================================

-With mailer in your INSTALLED_APPS, there will be two new manage.py commands you can run:
+With mailer in your INSTALLED_APPS, there will be three new manage.py commands you can run:

 * ``send_mail`` will clear the current message queue.
 If there are any